How to Write Introductions for Business Documents?

 The amount of detail in the situation section depends on the overall length and complexity of your document.

-• For short documents like a two-page memo, a brief paragraph or two will suffice.
+• For short documents, like a two-page memo, a brief paragraph or two is enough.

 • For longer documents, such as a 50 or 100-page report, the situation part might span a few pages.

-The key is to keep it captivating, leaving the reader interested in understanding more about how the situation will evolve.
+The key is to keep it engaging, leaving the reader interested in understanding how the situation will develop.

 How to Write Introductions for Business Documents